rishavanalyst07/Client-Satisfaction-Analytics/README.md

 *Project Overview / Problem Statement*

 “The project was called the Client Satisfaction Analytics Dashboard.
 The main objective was to analyze client feedback collected through Feedback Forms across different Companies globally.
-The business wanted a centralized dashboard to monitor client satisfaction, compare agency performance, identify low-performing regions, and support leadership in making data-driven decisions.”
+The business wanted a centralized dashboard to monitor client satisfaction, compare companies performance, identify low-performing regions, and support leadership in making data-driven decisions.”

 *2. Your Role and Contribution*